Hydropower was the original clean power technology—but its deployment has had steep social and environmental costs in many parts of the world.

 The Balkans, of course, is just one region of our vast world—a world that is, according to our best scientific assessments, at a pivotal time in history.
 The actions we take over the next ten years may well determine whether we keep climate change within safe boundaries and prevent catastrophic biodiversity loss.
 We need others—other organizations, governments, companies, communities—to join in efforts to help advance the sort of smart energy planning that ensures people and nature thrive in the future.

-Enterprise Rent-A-Car Foundation generously supports the work of The Nature Conservancy to find water solutions that work for rivers and the communities that depend on them.
+The Nature Conservancy is fortunate to have the support of visionary people and organisations, whose generosity allows us to pursue our mission.
+We are grateful to the Enterprise Rent-A-Car Foundation for supporting our work to find water solutions that work for rivers and the communities that depend on them.

 Connected & Flowing: Full Report

 A renewable future for rivers, climate and people.DOWNLOAD

 Connected & Flowing: Executive Summary